 Is the problem specific to a certain guest OS?
 Or a specific release of a guest OS?
 Especially with Linux guest related problems, the issue may be specific to a certain distribution and version of Linux.

 Is the problem specific to a certain host OS?
-Problems are usually not host OS specific, because most of the Oracle VirtualBox code base is shared across all supported platforms, but especially in the areas of networking and USB support, there are significant differences between host platforms.
+Problems are usually not host OS specific, because most of the Oracle VirtualBox code base is shared across all supported platforms.
+However in the areas of networking and USB support, there are significant differences between host platforms.
 Some GUI related issues are also host specific.

 Is the problem specific to certain host hardware?
 This category of issues is typically related to the host CPU.
 Because of significant differences between VT-x and AMD-V, problems may be specific to one or the other technology.
 The exact CPU model may also make a difference because different CPUs support different features, which may affect certain aspects of guest CPU operation.